-Here’s what to prepare for when you’re getting a new air conditioner.
+Here’s what to anticipate when you’re getting a new air conditioner.

-When to Replace Your Air Conditioner
+When You Should Consider Replacing Your Air Conditioner

-Knowing when to repair or replace your air conditioner might be hard.
+Knowing when to repair or replace your air conditioner can be difficult.
 Here’s what our professionals advise.

 Replace